talkable/talkable-docs/source/android_sdk/advanced.rst

 Using TalkableOfferFragment directly
 ------------------------------------

-To use TalkableOfferFragment you have to implement ``OnFragmentInteractionListener`` interface from ``TalkableOfferFragment`` inside your activity.
+To use TalkableOfferFragment you have to implement ``TalkableOfferFragmentListener`` interface from ``TalkableOfferFragment`` inside your activity.

 .. code-block:: java

-  import com.talkable.sdk.TalkableOfferFragment.OnFragmentInteractionListener;
+  import com.talkable.sdk.TalkableOfferFragment.TalkableOfferFragmentListener;

-  public class MyActivity implements OnFragmentInteractionListener {
+  public class MyActivity implements TalkableOfferFragmentListener {

       ...